awsdocs/amazon-redshift-developer-guide/doc_source/c_designing-queries-best-practices.md

 # Amazon Redshift Best Practices for Designing Queries<a name="c_designing-queries-best-practices"></a>

-To maximize query performance, follow these recommendations when creating queries\.
+To maximize query performance, follow these recommendations when creating queries:
 + Design tables according to best practices to provide a solid foundation for query performance\.
 For more information, see [Amazon Redshift Best Practices for Designing Tables](c_designing-tables-best-practices.md)\.
 + Avoid using `select *`\.
 Include only the columns you specifically need\.
 + Use a [CASE Expression](r_CASE_function.md) to perform complex aggregations instead of selecting from the same table multiple times\.